sivertac/MIPTP_cpp/README.md

 * [Demo](#Demo)

 ## Disclaimer
-This project is for educational purposes only and should not be used in any real life application.
+This project is for educational purposes only and should not be used in any professional application.

 ## Goal